 The Decentralised Knowledge Graph

-All these knowledge graphs are centralised – built and maintained by the tech giants.
-But it has become ‘decentralised’.
-What we mean by that is that now, anyone with a computer, internet access a little knowhow can participate – essentially, you can help to build the foundations of web 3.
+Until recently, all knowledge graphs have been centralised – built and maintained exclusively by tech giants.
+Now, however, this technology has become decentralised.
+This means that anyone with a computer, internet access, and basic technical knowledge can participate in building and maintaining these knowledge networks.
+Essentially, you can help construct the foundations of Web 3.

 “We are delighted to be partnering with the leading blockchain provider, [Trace Labs].
 The many sectors and communities we serve desire greater transparency of their global operations and OriginTrail’s distributed ledger technology allows us to build a robust and immutable verification ecosystem.”